What is Wero, and how can merchants use it?

 1. Strategic independence: reducing reliance on non-European networks to strengthen the EU's economic resilience.
 In a volatile international climate, building a European payment system is a matter of strategic sovereignty, governance, and long-term stability.

-2. Harmonisation: Replacing fragmented local solutions (Paylib in France, iDEAL in the Netherlands, Bancontact in Belgium) with a single interoperable solution.
+2. Harmonisation: replacing fragmented local solutions (Paylib in France, iDEAL in the Netherlands, Bancontact in Belgium) with a single interoperable solution.

-A solution built by Europeans for Europeans, ensuring that every euro spent in Europe stays in Europe. - Fabrice Le Gall, Country Lead Relationship Manager - EPI/WERO
+A solution built by Europeans for Europeans, ensuring that every euro spent in Europe stays in Europe.

 The timeline for Wero’s e-commerce rollout